Bullied, harassed and oppressed

-Growing up I always wanted to fit in, to not be noticed, to the extent that I began compromising my authentic self to be more liked.
+Growing up I always wanted to fit in, to not be noticed, to the extent that I began compromising my authentic self to be more likeable.
 That’s a difficult thing to do when your interests don’t align with those around you.
 Whilst everyone on the playground was talking about the latest pop single, I was consumed with hip-hop.
 That’s still the case today, I’ve never been one to follow the crowd or enjoy mainstream wonders.
 Television programs such as Twilight, Pretty Little Liars, or more recently You never caught my attention.
 I would prefer things like Person of Interest, Criminal Minds, Lie to Me.
 As they portrayed the many realities of society, highlighting strength through their characters and storylines.

-Insecurities written all over your face
+Insecurities are written all over your face

 The world doesn’t respect you and the culture doesn’t accept you

 Trying to live up to expectations, ignoring my roots and history.
 It may have taken a while, but one day I no longer cared.
 Feeling some type of disrespect, yes, I may still be sensitive, but from that day on, I also became a savage.
 Protecting my peace, no longer concerned with drama and cutting people off became second nature to me.
 It’s amusing to think the same people who once used to torment me now ask about me.
 Curious about my progression in life, how I turned out if I’m doing better than them.
 Was this due to jealousy, envy or bitterness?
 Only they have the answer to that.